 More winter squash recipes you will love:

-- 1 medium (2-pound) butternut squash, peeled and seeds scooped out (OR 4 cups store-bought prepared, diced butternut squash)
+- 1 2-pound (5.45 kg) (medium) butternut squash, peeled and seeds scooped out (or 4 cups store-bought prepared, diced butternut squash)

 - Kosher salt